 Whereas, the SpringFree is specially designed to be more sturdy due to the actual design elements that went into creating the SpringFree technology.
 Because it is held up with rods instead of springs, the entire base of the product is much more sturdy than springs.
 Overall, there are many differences that go into the SpringFree design.
 It is simply the better and safer way to jump around.

 Is Springfree the safest trampoline in the world?

 Well, this is a difficult question to answer since we would have to try ALL the trampolines in the world to give an honest answer.
-On a more serious note however, we would definitely agree that Springfree trampolines are among the safest trampolines in the world, as there are others who followed same footsteps and created similar trampolines, like Vuly.
+On a more serious note, however, we would definitely agree that Springfree trampolines are among the safest trampolines in the world, as there are others who followed the same footsteps and created similar trampolines, like Vuly.

-Aside from the high-quality enclosure with flexible, curved poles, greatest safety achievements were actually accomplished by removing certain parts, namely the spring bed.
+Aside from the high-quality enclosure with flexible, curved poles, the greatest safety achievements were actually accomplished by removing certain parts, namely the spring bed.
 This eliminates the majority of impact points.

 The fiberglass poles that provide bounciness are in fact placed well below the trampoline mat, which in turn means it’s difficult, if not impossible, to get hurt that way.
 Add to that the use of high-quality materials, and you have a very safe trampoline that is built to last.
-While important one, mats are usually the weakest point on cheaper trampolines, and Springfree doesn’t disappoint on this front.
-Taking that into account, the price premium might well be worth of it.
+While important, mats are usually the weakest point on cheaper trampolines, and Springfree doesn’t disappoint on this front.
+Taking that into account, the price premium might well be worthy of it.
 So yes, Springfree trampolines are likely the safest around.